tingxin/DevIoT_RaspberryPi_Starter_Kit/README.md

 2.setting.cfg: the custom's setting file, you can put all you setting item in this file with json format

-3.setup.py file: this file will help you install some dependency lib for this sample
+3.setup.py file: this file will help you install some dependency lib for this kit

 4.sensors folder: contain all the sensor logic model, those model map to real sensor connected to the Pi